-Bishop Fintan Monahan, Bishop of Killaloe, recently presented young people from across the diocese of Killaloe with their Pope John Paul II Award at the diocese annual Award ceremony.
+Bishop Fintan Monahan, Bishop of Killaloe, recently presented young people from across the diocese of Killaloe with their Pope John Paul II Award at the diocese 2016 Award ceremony.

 Bishop Monahan made some great observations, offered words of encouragement to all Award participants and outlined the contribution the Award makes to the diocese.